Washington Regional Seminar 2020: Voir Dire

 Dress code: Plan to dress in comfort, not in style.
 For classtime, sneakers, jeans, t-shirts, sweatshirts and casual outfits are appropriate.
 The venue offers ample opportunity to experience the great outdoors, so bring weather-appropriate outerwear as well.

 Free shuttle service will be provided on 10/22 (departing airport at 1 PM) and 10/26 (departing Sleeping Lady Mountain Resort at 12:30 PM) from/to the Seattle-Tacoma International Airport (airport code: SEA).

 An email will be sent to registered attendees with shuttle and course information.

-For all courses except Graduate I and Graduate II: Cancellations received at least 14 calendar days prior to the course will receive a full refund.
+For Courses held away from Thunderhead Ranch: Cancellations received at least 14 calendar days prior to the course will receive a full refund.
 Cancellations received 13 – 6 calendar days prior to the course will receive a 50% refund.
 We regret that no refunds can be made 5 days or less prior to the start date of the course.

 For Courses held on the Thunderhead Ranch: Due to the high cost of travel via Jackson Hole airport, students (especially those who have been wait-listed) need as much notice as possible to be able to attend a TLC course held on the Thunderhead Ranch.
 Therefore: